jmtemple/python-intro/README.md

 ```
 <blockquote>This kind of drawing is called "ASCII Art" since it is made solely with characters in the ASCII character set.</blockquote>

-10. Run the `figure.py` program in the terminal.
+8. Save your program and run it in the terminal window.

-11. Modify the `figure.py` file to write a program in which you draw your own ASCII art using Python `print` statements.
+9. In a new code chunk write a program in which you draw your own ASCII art using Python `print` statements.

 <blockquote>Consult the <a href="https://www.asciiart.eu/">ASCII Art Archive</a> for inspiration.</blockquote>